Deputy Vice-Chancellor, Academic.

 Luke, I (2011).
 Influence and Compliance in Leadership.
 Lecture Workshop for Regional RFU Managers, University College of St Mark and St John, Plymouth.

-I have a sporting background in sports acrobatics, winning both World and European medals.
+Ian has a strong sporting background in sports acrobatics, winning both World and European medals.